HenryNguyenLe/Python_Challenge/README.md

 # First Glance at Python Powerhouse
 ## 1. Background
 No doubt, MS Excel is an excellent tool.
 Yet, when dealing with large dataset, Python is a more optimal choice.
-In this project, Python (no libraries) is utilized for processing and analyzing two datasets: Mayoral Election & Company Financial Data.
+In this project, Python (no other libraries except CSV to read files & OS for joining path) is utilized for processing and analyzing two datasets: Mayoral Election & Company Financial Data.
 Reports of each process are exported into a text file `.txt`.

 A quick glance at the final Election Analysis run in Windows Terminal - PowerShell:
 <div align="center">